Sewer Camera Inspection

 The video footage is transmitted to the technician in real-time, so the condition inside your sewer and drain lines can be assessed immediately.
 You’ll be able to view any problems right on a monitor, and footage is saved for future reference.
 Plumbing cameras are just one part of our sewer line inspection process.

-For a sewer line video inspection and other Roto-Rooter plumbing services, contact a plumber in your area today.
-Call Roto-Rooter at 1-800-768-6911.
+For a sewer line video inspection and other Roto-Rooter sewer line services, contact a Roto-Rooter plumber in your area at 800-768-6911.

 Identifying & Addressing Drain Line Problems Using Video

 Sewer line video inspections take the guesswork out of solving your plumbing problems.
 During a sewer camera inspection, radio transmitters on the drain camera record depth and physical location of any defects or obstructions it encounters in the drain line.
-In addition to the visual evidence transmitted by the drain camera, this data allows plumbing technicians to accurately diagnose problems and recommend solutions.
+In addition to the visual evidence transmitted by the drain camera, this data allows plumbing technicians to accurately diagnose problems and recommend sewer repair or replacement solutions.